 With its new video support, Instagram will allow users to capture 15 seconds of action and then apply one of 13 custom filters that are only available for video.
-After the video is capture, a user can select a custom Cover Frame for the clip that will appear in their friends' feeds and entice them to watch them entire thing.
+After the video is captured, a user can select a custom Cover Frame for the clip that will appear in their friends' feeds and entice them to watch them entire thing.
 Instagram is also enabling a feature called "Cinema" for its videos, which is a cinematic stabilization capability that will help cut down on the shaking in users' clips.

 Video for Instagram is coming today to both Android and iOS, which is exciting news for the Android users that endured a lengthy period of Instagram iOS exclusivity before the app finally came to Android last year.
 The update is already available for iOS users in the App Store, and while it's not showing up quite yet in the Google Play Store for Android, it should be arriving soon.